 Well, what more can a poor boy do, ‘cept to find out where the hell that money came from?
 That’s the premise of Andy’s first recorded case, the Edgar and Shamus-nominated Open and Shut (2002).

-Okay, maybe the dead dad with the dark past isn’t the freshest plot at the time (several other recent legal thrillers — including John Grisham’s The Summons and Stephen L. Carter’s The Emperor of Ocean Park — also used it), but Andy’s an appealing character, a wise-ass with a self-deprecating sense of humor and a refreshing lack of respect for wealth and the-powers-that-be.
+Okay, maybe the dead dad with the dark past isn’t the freshest plot at the time (several other then-recent legal thrillers — including John Grisham’s The Summons and Stephen L. Carter’s The Emperor of Ocean Park — also used it), but Andy’s an appealing character, a wise-ass with a self-deprecating sense of humor and a refreshing lack of respect for wealth and the-powers-that-be.

 And he likes dogs.
 A lot.
 So he’s not all bad.

-Not that it seems to impress his wife, a big shot politico’s daughter, or necessarily help him in his on-going relationship with Laurie Collins, an attractive but no-nonsense ex-cop turned private eye.
+Not that it seems to impress his wife, a big shot politico’s daughter, or necessarily help him in his on-going relationship with Laurie Collins (later Laurie Carpenter), an attractive but no-nonsense ex-cop turned private eye.

 Still, by the 2003 sequel, First Degree, Andy’s doing pretty okay for himself.
 His marriage may have finally crashed and burned, but he’s got 22 million simolies in the bank.